 Chief Executive Officer of FEMSA Comercio

 Mr. Rodríguez joined FEMSA in 2015 as Chief Financial and Corporate Officer, and was named to his current position in January 2016.
-Prior to joining the company he was CFO and then CEO of CENCOSUD (Centros Comerciales Sudamericanos S.A.), among other senior finance and management positions in Latin America, Europe and Africa.
-He is a member of the Board of Coca-Cola FEMSA and an alternate member of the Board of FEMSA.
+Prior to joining the company he was CFO and then CEO of CENCOSUD (Centros Comerciales Sudamericanos, S.A.), among other senior finance and management positions in Latin America and Europe and Africa.
+He is an alternate member of the Boards of Coca-Cola FEMSA and FEMSA.
 Mr. Rodríguez holds a forest engineering degree from Austral University of Chile and an MBA from Adolfo Ibañez University.